Warranwood suburb profile

 Warranwood rental market trends

-The rental market in Warranwood has remained stable over the past year, with house rents holding steady at $750 per week.
-There is no data available for unit rents, indicating a possible lack of unit rental properties in the area.
-Warranwood offers a consistent rental environment, appealing to those seeking stability in a suburban setting.
+The rental market in Warranwood has experienced modest growth, with house rents increasing by 2.0% over the past year to $750 per week.
+There is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
+Warranwood remains a desirable location for families seeking a suburban lifestyle with access to local amenities and schools.

 Suburbs near Warranwood